Installing TLS/SSL Certificates in Apache Server

 sudo systemctl reload apache2

-In Windows, restart the Apache service.
+In Windows, save the virtual host file and restart the Apache service.

 Now you can confirm your domain SSL certificate using any of the SSL checker tools available.
 Or you can just browse the URL.